-- To prepare the plugin configuration, double click the lock and go to the certificates path: - Select the root CA (at the top) - Display it - Detail and then copy this certificate to a file using the Coded "Base - 64 X509" option - Save the file, for example, to ýMyWeblogicCAToTrust.cerý (which is also a
+- To prepare the plug-in configuration, using Internet Explorer click the lock and go to the certificates path:

-PEM file)
+- Select the root CA (at the top).

+- Display it.

-• The PathTrim parameter (see "General Parameters for Web Server Plug-Ins" on page 7-2) must be configured inside the <Location> tag.
+- Detail and then copy this certificate (using the export wizard) to a file using the Coded "Base 64 X509" option. - Save the file, for example, to "MyWeblogicCAToTrust.cer" (which is also a PEM file). - The PathTrim parameter (see Section 7.3, "SSL Parameters for Web Server Plug-Ins") must be configured inside the <Location> tag.